Famous poetry - love poems and quotes

 Catullus 51

-That fellow seems to me to be equal to a god,
+That fellow seems to be equal to a god,

 That fellow, if it is proper, to surpass the gods,